BehaviorTree/BehaviorTree.CPP/docs/FallbackNode.md

 Its purpose is to try different strategies, until we find one that "works".

-Currently the framework provides two kinds of nodes:

-- FallbackNode
-- FallbackStarNode

 They share the following rules:

 - Before ticking the first child, the node status becomes __RUNNING__.